quantumlib/OpenFermion-PySCF/README.rst

   python -m pip install --pre --user openfermionpyscf

-Also be sure to take a look at the `ipython notebook demo <https://github.com/quantumlib/OpenFermion-PySCF/blob/master/examples/openfermionpyscf_demo.ipynb>`__ in the examples folder of this repository.
+Also be sure to take a look at the `ipython notebook demo <https://github.com/quantumlib/OpenFermion-PySCF/blob/master/examples/openfermionpyscf_demo.ipynb>`__.

 How to contribute
 -----------------